Jill Ellis: Coaching record

-San Diego Wave FC President
+San Diego Wave FC president

 In June 2021, the National Women's Soccer League announced that Ellis would be the president of San Diego Wave FC, an expansion team, before their inaugural season.
 Ron Burkle, the San Diego Wave's owner, reportedly reached out to Ellis for consulting work, but she stated she wanted "to run the whole damn thing."
 Ellis soon appointed Casey Stoney as the first head coach and Molly Downtain as the first general manager.

-Abuse allegations

-On July 3, 2024, Brittany Alvarado, a former video and creative manager for the San Diego Wave, alleged that Jill Ellis, in her capacity as club president, had engaged in "a pattern of abusive behavior."
-She claimed that Ellis had prioritized "personal gain over employee well-being, fostering an environment that enables abusive behavior."
-In response, the Wave stated that the accusations against the team and Ellis were "categorically false."
-The club also labeled Ms. Alvarado's statements as "inaccurate and defamatory" and that the club had the intention of pursuing "all legal avenues to address this matter."
-On July 29, 2024, Ellis filed a lawsuit against former Wave employee Brittany Alvarado in California Superior Court, claiming defamation and intentional interference with contractual relations.
+On 3 July 2024, Brittany Alvarado, a former employee of San Diego Wave, alleged that Ellis had engaged in "a pattern of abusive behavior" as president of the club.
+The Wave stated that the accusations were "categorically false," and labelled Alvarado's statements as "inaccurate and defamatory".
+On 29 July 2024, Ellis filed a lawsuit against Alvarado in California Superior Court, claiming defamation and intentional interference with contractual relations.

+FIFA appointment

+Ellis was appointed chief football officer of FIFA in December 2024.
+She serves as part of the executive management team, driving the development and implementation of FIFA's global football strategy.
+As of March 2026 she is still in the position.

 Personal life

-Ellis was born in Folkestone and grew up in Cowplain, a small village 11 miles north of Portsmouth on the southern coast of England.
-She was a supporter of Manchester United, and attended Padnell Junior School and Cowplain School.
-Naturally athletic, she ran track and field, and played field hockey and netball, but did not play organised football as it was considered "unladylike" in 1970s Britain.
-She would, however, tag along with her brother Paul and play with the boys whenever they needed an extra player.

-Her father, John Ellis, a former Royal Marines commando, was a longtime football ambassador for the British government, assigned to help create football programs worldwide, including in Trinidad and Tobago and in Singapore.
-He also served as an assistant coach for the U.S. women's national team in 2000 and 2001.
-In 1981, the Ellis family moved to Northern Virginia, where he founded Soccer Academy in Manassas.